-b.
 Flow of Billings.
 Describe the flow of billings for waiver services, specifying whether provider billings flow directly from providers to the state's claims payment system or whether billings are routed through other intermediary entities.
 If billings flow through other intermediary entities, specify the entities:

-The Waiver Agency is responsible for prior authorization of all HCBA Waiver services, verifying that the requested services are in accordance with the participant's POT, and that the services are medical necessity.
-HCBA Waiver service providers are responsible for submitting a TAR to the Waiver Agency for prior authorization of all HCBA Waiver services, except WPCS and paramedical services benefit.
-The Waiver Agency reviews the TAR for medical necessity and to verify services are authorized in accordance with the participant's POT.
+The Waiver Agency is responsible for prior authorization of all HCBA Waiver services, verifying that the requested services are in accordance with the participant's POT and are medically necessary.
+HCBA Waiver service providers are responsible for submitting a TAR to the Waiver Agency for prior authorization of all HCBA Waiver services except the WPCS benefit.
+HCBA Waiver service providers are responsible for submitting a TAR to the Waiver Agency for prior authorization of all HCBA Waiver services and paramedical services benefit.
+HCBA Waiver Agency reviews the TAR for medical necessity and to verify services are authorized in accordance with the participant's POT.
 Claims for services are paid to Waiver providers after the service is rendered.
 DHCS CA-MMIS Division has overall responsibility for processing payments of Medi-Cal claims for provided services.
-The CA-MMIS Division oversees the contract with the FI that is responsible for managing the CMS approved CA-MMIS.
+CA- MMIS Division oversees the contract with the FI that is responsible for managing the CMS approved CA-MMIS.

 Waiver Agencies, and HCBA Waiver providers in areas where there is no Waiver Agency, submit claims to the Medi-Cal FI for services rendered using either a CMS 1500, UB 92 or UB 04 claim form.
 In areas where there are Waiver Agencies, HCBA Waiver providers may bill Medi-Cal directly, rather than through the Waiver Agency; however, authorization to provide services must be adjudicated through the Waiver Agency and the provider must provide proof of the service authorization from the Waiver Agency when submitting claims to the FI for payment.
 These claims are subject to all established requirements for processing directly through the CA-MMIS system.

-The FI processes claims for services, resulting in one of four possible actions:
+The FI adjudicates claims for services, resulting in one of four possible actions: